vgmoose/wiiu-hbas/README.md

 - dimok - lots of code, and the main framework used here is copied from [Homebrew Launcher](https://gbatemp.net/threads/homebrew-launcher-for-wiiu.416905/)
 - pwsincd - writing and optimizing web template code
 - brienj - extremely helpful debugging
 - rw-r-r_0644 - fix some framerate issues and downloading enhancements
 - quarktheawesome - the lovely exception handler
 - zarklord1 - wii u zip folder extraction library
+- maschell - libgui and libutils refactoring
 - marionumber1 - for begrudgingly being a 5.5 enabler

 Resources